 Also known as cestodes, tapeworms are flat, segmented worms which live in the small intestine of cats and other mammals.

-Tapeworms have no mouth or digestive tract themselves and must obtain their food source pre-digested.
-They have a tough outer skin that is capable of withstanding the strong digestive juices.
-This skin is porous and your cat’s pre-digested food through their porous skin.
+Tapeworms have no mouth or digestive tract themselves and must obtain their food source pre-digested, they have a tough outer skin that is capable of withstanding the strong digestive juices.
+Tapeworms absorb the cat’s pre-digested food through their porous skin.

 There are approximately 5,000 species of tapeworm in the world, each of which has a specific host, only a small number of tapeworms infect cats.

 Tapeworms are hermaphroditic, which means they contain both ovaries and testes and are capable of reproducing on their own.
 They have a head (scolex), a neck and a segmented body (the segments are known as proglottids and collectively strobila).
-The head attaches to the wall of the small intestine with hooks.
-Once attached to the intestinal wall the tapeworm begins to produce proglottids.
+The head attaches to the wall of the small intestine with hooks and once attached to the intestinal wall; the tapeworm begins to produce proglottids.